 Children (and grown-ups) learn first to be assertive and then gradually learn to be restorative.
 And here’s where we find a big problem when it comes to teaching kids about anger.

 Where children start on the anger spectrum

-As mentioned, kids’ first expressions of anger are almost always aggressive, some form of fighting or tantrum.
-Their response to the big angry feelings inside of them falls somewhere on the middle of the spectrum.
+As mentioned, kids’ first expressions of anger are almost always aggressive, with some form of fighting or tantrum.
+Their response to the big angry feelings inside of them falls somewhere in the middle of the spectrum.
 And it’s almost always ugly and unrefined.

 Instead of constructively helping a child make progress toward the green (growth) side of the spectrum, they send messages that anger is not OK.

 This actually inclines a child toward the red (unconstructive) side.
 They become more hurtful, more silent, or more indirect.
 They’re not learning new skills for expressing anger, so they begin to bottle up their angry feelings.

 Things might look better temporarily, but they’re not better.